lemishkodima/SiteGame/README.md

 # SiteGame

-This is the first site I have created, there are quite a few mistakes, but thank you for your understanding
+This is my first site that I have created, there are quite a few mistakes, but thank you for your understanding